dairyking98/RoboCam-Suite/README.md

 **FPS Accuracy**:
 - **H264 videos**: FPS metadata is embedded directly in the video file for accurate playback
-- **MJPEG videos**: FPS metadata is saved in the JSON file (MJPEG format doesn't support native FPS metadata)
-  - For MJPEG playback, use the FPS from the metadata file
-  - VLC example: `vlc --demux=mjpeg --mjpeg-fps=30.0 video.mjpeg`

 **Directory Creation**: The application automatically creates the `outputs/YYYYMMDD_{experiment_name}/` directory if it doesn't exist.
 If you encounter permission errors, the application will identify the issue and provide specific fix instructions.
 To manually set up the directory:
 ```bash